singh7priyanshu/DSA/SQL/README.md

 SELECT employee_id from CTE
 ORDER BY employee_id;

+# The SQL server's Coalesce function is used to handle the Null values.
+# The null values are replaced with user-defined values during the expression evaluation process.
+# This function evaluates arguments in a particular order from the provided arguments list
+# and always returns the first non-null value.

 SELECT COALESCE(e.employee_id, s.employee_id) AS employee_id
 FROM Employees e FULL JOIN Salaries s
 ON e.employee_id = s.employee_id